mateuszjurewicz/notes_public/notes/English Vocabulary.md

 inducing sleep or drowsiness (e.g. motions of a train or a rocking chair).
 As a noun it refers to a substance that induce sleep.
 Can also mean "sleepy" of a person or mood.
 - `specious`
 plausible but false, deceptively pleasing but based on false pretense.
+- `tempered and annealed glass` first type of glass is made stronger through controlled thermal or chemical treatment, resulting in the glass shattering into small granular chunks as oppossed to sharp shards, making it safer.
+The second type is obtained through slow, controlled cooling and is more durable, but doesn't have the safe-when-cracked property.
+Improperly annealed glass can shatter due to very little or even no stress at all, possibly also a small shift in temperature.
 - `terrycloth` aka `towelling` or `terry cotton` is a material where there are protruding loops of thread that can absorb a large amount of water, perfect for fluffy towels and bathrobes.
 - `vociferous`